I read everything, all the time.

 Who is the Half-Breed Writer?

-I was born in Syracuse, NY, and I attended Syracuse University as a Musical Theater Major when it was top three in the country (I was in a Minorities in Theater group with Taye Diggs and did lights for Vera Farmiga’s La Vie En Rose).
+I was born in Syracuse, NY, and I attended Syracuse University as a Musical Theater Major when it was ranked third in the country (I was in a Minorities in Theater group with Taye Diggs and did lights for Vera Farmiga’s one-woman La Vie En Rose).
 I didn’t want a program teaching me about art or writing, my first loves, because I thought it would cloud my personal vision.
 I didn’t want to conform, I wanted to break boundaries.

-Looking back, I was probably scared to fail.
-I ran from art and writing because if I tried those and failed, it might have killed me.
+Looking back, I was scared to fail.
+I ran from art and writing because if I gave those my all and failed, it might have killed me.

-Needless to say I couldn’t keep up with the talented people who had been working on their acting and singing since they were children, and I flunked out.
-I was devastated.
-But I took comfort in the fact that I’d only been doing it for a couple of years, so what did I expect?
+I couldn’t keep up with the talented actors, singers, and dancers who had been working on their skills since they were children, and I flunked out.
+I was devastated, but I took comfort in the fact that I’d only been doing it for a couple of years, so what did I expect?

-Somehow the money I’d saved from working at Leo & Sons Big M Supermarket and Bonwit Teller, along with the pizza delivery and theater ushering jobs I worked during school, ran out after two years (surprise!
-Natives don’t get free rides to college), so I flunked out at exactly the time that financial shortcomings would have forced me out anyway.
+The money I’d saved from working at Leo & Sons Big M Supermarket and Bonwit Teller, along with the pizza delivery and ushering jobs I worked during school, ran out after two years, so I flunked out at exactly the time that financial shortcomings would have forced me out anyway.

-In many ways, this is my biggest period of regret.
-I had a very fine mind.
-It’s taken me years to rebuild it, and I wonder who I would be if I had stayed clean.
+This is my biggest regret.
+I can say without exaggeration that I had a very fine mind; I didn’t live in the 1% financially, but I did in intellectual capacity.
+It’s taken me years to rebuild something resembling a mind from the pieces left to me, and I wonder who I would be if I had never taken acid.

-When I quit Bonwit Teller to become a dishwasher at Bennigan’s, it was because I wanted the job with the least amount of responsibility.
+When I quit Bonwit Teller to become a dishwasher at Bennigan’s, it was because I wanted the job with the least amount of responsibility (years before Lester Burnham made it cool).
 Of course, clean or sober, exhausted or rested, I’ve always prided myself on doing a good job, even if that job is washing dishes.
 In two years, I worked my way through every position and was tapped for the management program.
-My creative side was shriveling.
+Needless to say, my creative side was shriveling.

 For the first time in my life, my appearance made me blend in rather than stand out.
 Miami allowed me to find myself in a lot of ways, growing more confident in myself and in my voice.
 I took classes at FIU and U of M and realized that everything I wanted to explore in life – all the careers and hobbies – could be plumbed with characters I invented.